winft/theseus-ship/CONTRIBUTING.md

 ```

 #### Plasma Desktop Session Integration
-With this setup KWinFT can be run already as standalone binary for example from a VT.
+With this setup KWinFT can be run already as a standalone binary for example from a VT.
 In case you did not install into your `/usr` directory,
 as is recommended,
 additional steps are required